A Perspective on Male Hormones: The Yin-Yang of Testosterone and Estrogen

 The “normal” range of testosterone levels is quite broad, which is one of the reasons why an excess or deficiency is difficult to detect.
 The average adult male has somewhere between 260 and 1,000 nanograms (ng) of testosterone per deciliter (dl) of blood plasma.
 For comparison, the range for women is approximately 50 to 70 ng/dl.

 Each person’s body chemistry is different, such that a person whose testosterone level is at the low end of the range may still have what is needed for development.
-On the other hand, someone whose testosterone level is at the high end of the range may still have a slight deficiency with respect to his (or her) “normal” level.
+On the other hand, someone whose testosterone level is at the high end of the range may still have a slight deficiency with respect to his or her “normal” level.
 In addition, for most men, testosterone secretion surges about eight times per day, with the highest peak around 8 am and the lowest level around 10 pm.
-Men’s testosterone levels do not seem to have a lunar or monthly cycle.
+Unlike women, men’s testosterone levels do not seem to have a lunar or monthly cycle.

 Determining what is “normal” is a critical aspect of hormone therapy so that a deficiency or excess can be treated appropriately.
 Unfortunately, a baseline representing the normal healthy state is rarely available, and the average age-related decline in male testosterone is so slow that it can be difficult to recognize an imbalance.
 The manifestations of such an imbalance typically depend on the person’s age, as well as the severity and duration of the imbalance.